 Marseille, France is a living, breathing French city often overlooked by tourists on their way to Provence or the French Riviera.
 That’s a real shame.
-If you’re looking to see France as the French do, Marseille makes for a perfect family getaway.
+If you’re looking to see France as the French do, Marseille for kids is a unique and fun getaway.
 Even better, Marseille is a terrific value.

 Before I tell you about Marseille, I should share a confession: I tend to love destinations others overlook and feel “meh” about places others rave about.
 For instance, in Italy I didn’t love Rome, but did love Naples.
 So while I enjoy Parisian shopping as much as the next girl, when it comes to France, it’s Marseille that stole my heart.